wangjing0/RSGP/README.md

 ##  Reward Sensitive Gaussian Process (RSGP)

   1) simulate data from the model
-  2) feed the data back to find model parameters
+  2) feed the data back to recover model parameters

   	RSGPsim.m